 Once its mixed well choose the color of embroidery floss you would like to use first and dip it in the liquid.
 It works best if you kind of twirl the floss into the liquid in a circle instead of just plopping it in so it doesn’t get tangled.

 When all the floss is wet take it and gently wrap around a small balloon.
 While you are wrapping you should also be swiping the excess water & starch mixture off of the floss.
-Once your balloon is wrapped (you will use one full strand of floss per balloon) lay it flat for several hours to dry.
+Once your balloon is wrapped lay it flat for several hours to dry.
+You will use one full strand of floss per balloon.

-My boys, (2 & 5) especially my oldest.
-Thought this was a neat little Easter craft.
-They both wanted to help wrap the balloons but after doing 1 balloon they were done, it was a little hard for them to keep the floss secure.
-So I was a little bummed that they could't participate more, but they did help pop the balloons and they thought the finished product was great!
+My boys, (2 & 5) especially my oldest, thought this was a neat little Easter craft.
+They both wanted to help wrap the balloons.
+However, after doing 1 balloon they were done.
+It was a little hard for them to keep the floss secure.
+I was a little bummed that they could’t participate more, but they did help pop the balloons.
+They also thought the finished product was great!
 In a few years I think they will be able to easily help with something like this, but for younger kids its just a little too difficult.